 The Student Health Center is proud to provide quality, evidenced-based care to our students.
-Among our successes documented in 2017-2018:
+Among our successes documented:

 - Increased student access to community resources by bringing outside community partners onto campus.